map from Google Maps

 dogs are still common there,

-but the tall weeds, bio-diversity and thistles are long gone.
+but the tall weeds, amazing biodiversity and thistles are long gone.

 Meadows - The walking path around the Dog Park area was once publicized